About the California OAH Science Task Force

 To meet evolving management needs and ensure further action on the issues continue to be supported by the best available science, the OPC tasked Ocean Science Trust with convening and managing a new California OAH Science Task Force.
 This effort was spurred by recommendations of the West Coast Panel (OAH Panel Action 8.1) as well as Assembly Bill 2139 (Williams), passed in September 2016, which designated the establishment of the Task Force.

-The Task Force is convened from January 2018 - December 2019 (with the potential for extension).
+The Task Force is convened through March 2021.
 The Task Force will develop a summary report for the Ocean Protection Council and the California State Legislature that highlights the state’s recent investments in OAH research and monitoring, and opportunities to continue to advance ocean science to gain new insights on mitigation and adaptation options for California and beyond.

 Task Force Charge